Dyslexia and Neurodiversity

 - Specific Learning Disorder/ Differences e.g Dyslexia, Dyscalculia.

 Health professionals, industry and commerce are increasingly using the term neurodiversity.
 This approach supports the child centred education system in Scotland which also highlights the co-occurrences between specific learning differences.
-Research has highlighted that the child or adult who has only one area of difficulty is rare, for example work by Kaplan et al 1998.
+Research by Kaplan et al, 1998 suggests that it is rare for an adult or child to only have one area of difficulty.

 The National Institute of Economic and Social Research highlighted this point in a study conducted for ACAS in 2016 (the UK Advisory, Conciliation and Arbitration Service), which explained that there is a